NikolaSlv/web-store/README.md

 The main purpose of this website is to serve as a catalog where clients can browse for products.
 Also, it implements a user management system with secure encryption of the passwords.

 The implementation is based on a full-stack technology:
-Node.js - JavaScript runtime environment
+- Node.js - JavaScript runtime environment
-Express.js - Web application framework
+- Express.js - Web application framework
-MondoDB - NoSQL Database
+- MondoDB - NoSQL Database
-Bootstrap - Front-end development framework
+- Bootstrap - Front-end development framework

+JavaScript library used for file upload - FilePond.
+Done through loading from a CDN + the following plugins:
+- File encode (Using a CDN)
+- Image preview (Using a CDN)
+- Image resize (Using a CDN)

+Visual Studio Code is used to write the code.
+VS Code extensions used:
+- EJS language support
+- Live Server